Introduction to Types of Diodes

 I Types of diodes

-There are many types of diodes: according to materials, there are germanium diodes, silicon diodes, gallium arsenide diodes, etc.; they can be divided into surface contact diodes and point contact diodes according to the production process; according to different purposes, they can be divided into rectifier diodes, detection diodes, Zener diodes, varactor diodes, photodiodes, light-emitting diodes, switching diodes, fast recovery diodes, etc.; according to the type of connection, they can also be divided into semiconductor junction diodes, metal-semiconductor contact diodes, etc.; according to the package form, they can be divided into conventional packaged diodes, special packaged diodes, etc. The following introduces the characteristics of different types of diodes according to different purposes.
+There are many types of diodes: according to materials, there are germanium diodes, silicon diodes, gallium arsenide diodes, silicon carbide (SiC) diodes, and gallium nitride (GaN) diodes; they can be divided into surface contact diodes and point contact diodes according to the production process; according to different purposes, they can be divided into rectifier diodes, detection diodes, Zener diodes, varactor diodes, photodiodes, light-emitting diodes, switching diodes, fast recovery diodes, etc.; according to the type of connection, they can also be divided into semiconductor junction diodes, metal-semiconductor contact diodes (Schottky diodes), etc.; according to the package form, they can be divided into conventional packaged diodes, special packaged diodes, surface-mount diodes (SMD), etc. The following introduces the characteristics of different types of diodes according to different purposes.

-The role of the rectifier diode is to rectify the AC power into pulsating DC power.
-It works by using the one-way conductive characteristics of the diode.
+The role of the rectifier diode is to rectify AC power into pulsating DC power.
+It works by using the unidirectional conductive characteristics of the diode.
 Because the forward working current of the rectifier diode is large, the surface contact structure is mostly used in the process.
-The junction capacitance of this structure is relatively large, so the operating frequency of the rectifier diode is generally less than 3kHz.
+The junction capacitance of this structure is relatively large, so the operating frequency of the rectifier diode is generally less than 3 kHz for standard silicon rectifier diodes, though modern fast recovery rectifier diodes can operate at significantly higher frequencies.

 Rectifier diodes are mainly available in hermetically sealed metal structure packages and plastic packages.
-Under normal circumstances, the rectifier diode with a rated forward current T of LF above 1 A is packaged in a metal case to facilitate heat dissipation; the rated forward operating current is less than 1 A in an all-plastic package.
-Besides, due to the continuous improvement of T-technology, there are also many high-power rectifier diodes in plastic packages, which should be distinguished in use.
+Under normal circumstances, the rectifier diode with a rated forward current IF above 1 A is packaged in a metal case to facilitate heat dissipation; the rated forward operating current less than 1 A is typically in an all-plastic package.
+Additionally, due to the continuous improvement of packaging technology, there are now many high-power rectifier diodes in plastic packages with enhanced thermal management capabilities, which should be distinguished in use.

 Figure 1 bridge rectifier circuit

 Because the rectifier circuit is usually a bridge rectifier circuit (as shown in Figure 1), some manufacturers package four rectifier diodes together.
-Such redundant parts are often called rectifier bridges or rectifier full bridges.
+Such integrated components are often called rectifier bridges or rectifier full bridges.
 The shape of a common rectifier diode is shown in Figure 2.

 Figure 2 rectifier diode

-When selecting a rectifier diode, the parameters such as its maximum rectification current, maximum reverse current, cut-off frequency, and reverse recovery time should be considered.
-The rectifier diodes used in ordinary series regulated power supply circuits do not have high requirements on the reverse recovery time of the cutoff frequency.
-As long as the maximum rectifier current and the maximum reverse working current meet the requirements, select a rectifier diode (such as the N series 2CZ series, RLR series, etc.).
-Rectifier diodes used in rectifier circuits and pulse rectifier circuits of switching regulated power supplies should use rectifier diodes or fast recovery diodes with higher operating frequencies and shorter reverse recovery times.
+When selecting a rectifier diode, parameters such as maximum rectification current, maximum reverse voltage, cutoff frequency, and reverse recovery time should be considered.
+The rectifier diodes used in ordinary series regulated power supply circuits do not have high requirements on the reverse recovery time or cutoff frequency.
+As long as the maximum rectification current and the maximum reverse working voltage meet the requirements, standard rectifier diodes (such as the 1N400x series, 2CZ series, RLR series, etc.) can be selected.
+Rectifier diodes used in switching regulated power supplies and high-frequency pulse rectifier circuits should use rectifier diodes with higher operating frequencies and shorter reverse recovery times, such as fast recovery diodes or ultra-fast recovery diodes.

 Figure 3 detection diode

 Detector diodes require small forward voltage drop, high detection efficiency, small junction capacitance, and good frequency characteristics.
-The shape of the detector diode is generally EA glass package structure.
-The general detection diode uses a germanium material point contact type structure.
+The shape of the detector diode is generally a glass package structure.
+General detection diodes use a germanium material point contact type structure, though modern silicon detector diodes are also available with improved temperature stability.

 When selecting a detection diode, a detection diode with a high operating frequency, a small reverse current, and a sufficiently large forward current should be selected according to the specific requirements of the circuit.